scipy/scipy/doc/source/tutorial/ndimage.rst

     array([ 0  1  0  0 -1  0  0])

 However, using the origin parameter instead of a larger kernel is more efficient.
-For multi-dimensional kernels *origin* can be a number, in which case the origin is assumed to be equal along all axes, or a sequence giving the origin along each axis.
+For multidimensional kernels *origin* can be a number, in which case the origin is assumed to be equal along all axes, or a sequence giving the origin along each axis.